Skip to main content

 Free Online Access to the 1921 Census of England and Wales at Manchester Central Library

-Manchester Central Library has been chosen as one of two regional hubs to offer free online access to the 1921 Census of England and Wales when it is released on 6th January 2022.
+Manchester Central Library was chosen as one of two regional hubs to offer free online access to the 1921 Census of England and Wales.

-Visitors to Manchester Central Library will be able to access the 1921 Census of England and Wales via the Findmypast website for free following its publication next year.
+Visitors to Manchester Central Library can access the 1921 Census of England and Wales via the Findmypast website for free.
 Access at the Manchester Central Library, on St Peter’s Square, Manchester, will be supported by the Manchester and Lancashire Family History Society helpdesk and the Archives+ Team.

 The 1921 Census